chroniclesofcode/competitive-programming/README.md

 # Competitive Programming Solutions
 Archive of my solutions to various problems in competitive programming.
-For some of the more challenging questions, there may be some comments detailing how the solution works (not guaranteed!).
+If it is not obvious how a certain solution works, there may be some in-code comments detailing the steps taken (not guaranteed!).